HID Headlight Install 5th Gen 4Runner

 Complete Overview and Installation of 5th Gen 4Runner HID Headlight Bulbs

 These headlights are bright.
 Incredibly bright.
-We have the Xenon Depot LED low beam and high beam headlights in our 4Runner now and these headlights are much brighter.
+We have the Xenon Depot LED low beam and high beam headlights now and these headlights are much brighter.
 But, all HID headlights are supposed to produce more light output than LEDs, so we are not surprised.

-After installing and running a few different sets of LED headlights on both 4Runners, it does look like HIDs are the way to go.
-It really depends on your specific needs, though.
-Before making the choice, please read this overview on 4Runner HID bulbs and HID retrofits and our overview on 4Runner headlights.
-This will give you a much better idea of HID lights, LED lights and which lights are best for certain applications.
+Before making the choice to upgrade to these bulbs, please read this overview on HID bulbs and HID retrofits.
+This will give you a much better idea of HIDs, LEDs and which lights are best for certain applications.

 How much are these HIDs?

 Affordable.
-These are by far the best priced and highest-quality light output headlights that you can get for your 4Runner.
-Coming in at under $80 for a set, there is no reason why you can’t run these bulbs in your 4Runner.
-Most other headlight kits for the 5th Gen 4Runner (higher-quality headlights) come in at over $150+ and sometimes $200+.
+These might be the lowest priced and highest-quality light output headlights.
+Coming in at under $80 for a set, there is no reason why you can’t run these bulbs.
+Most other headlight kits come in at over $150+ and sometimes $200+.

-Jimmy at Snail Trail 4×4 and I were seriously impressed with these bulbs over the stock halogen bulbs and the LEDs that are installed in my 4Runner.
+Jimmy at Snail Trail 4×4 and I were seriously impressed with these bulbs over the LEDs.

 Overview on the Kensun Headlight Bulbs

-Most 4Runners are compatible with this low beam kit, however, there are variations of each 4Runner make and model.
-Please check and confirm that this kit will work on your model or if you need to make any modifications to your 4Runner in order to run this low beam kit.
-As a disclaimer, the low beam HID bulb produces an incredibly high-voltage electrical gas discharge and is much more powerful than all the other 4Runner headlights we have covered.
+Most 4Runners are compatible with this low beam kit, however, there are variations of each make and model.
+Please check and confirm that this kit will work on your model or if you need to make any modifications in order to run this low beam kit.
+As a disclaimer, the low beam HID bulb produces an incredibly high-voltage electrical gas discharge and is much more powerful than all the other headlights we have covered.

 Installation by an experienced mechanic or person with general automotive installation experience is recommended.
 Be sure to professionally consult a technician for this installation as faulty or insecure installation can result in problems and or shock.
-This installation process is a little more advanced than the 4Runner LED Headlight Installation, but not by much.
+This installation process is a little more advanced than LEDs, but not by much.

-As always before installing a set of headlights please let your 4Runner engine cool down completely before starting the install process of the low beam bulb.
-Place your 4Runner in park and turn your headlights off before starting this installation.
+As always before installing a set of headlights please let your engine cool down completely before starting the install process of the low beam bulb.

 Don’t Touch the HID bulb